SQL-Academy/en.sql-academy/course/module-6/create-database/article.md

+---
+meta:
+    title: 'Creating and deleting databases'
+    description: 'SQL syntax for creating and dropping databases, CREATE DATABASE, DROP DATABASE.
+IF NOT EXIST.'
+---

 # Creating and deleting databases

 When writing SQL queries, we actively use tables.
 The tables themselves are stored within specific databases, which will be discussed in this article.